secure-compilation/when-good-components-go-bad/README.md

 - Trace concatenation `++`: function `Eapp` in `CompCert/Events.v`
 - Border-state relation `state_rel_border`: definition `mergeable_border_states` in `Intermediate/REcombinationRelCommon.v`
 - "Is executing in" relation: `is_program_component` and `is_context_component` in `Intermediate/CS.v`

+## License ##
+- This code is licensed under the Apache License, Version 2.0 (see `LICENSE`)
+- The code in the `CompCert` dir is adapted based on files in the `common` and `lib` dirs of CompCert and is thus dual-licensed under the INRIA Non-Commercial License Agreement and the GNU General Public License version 2 or later (see `CompCert/LICENSE`)